cauldronio/cauldron/README.md

-# Cauldron feedback
+# Cauldron Feedback

-Feedback for the Cauldron
+This project is used to gather feedback about the https://alpha.cauldron.io service.